pyOpenSci/software-peer-review/about-peer-review/intro.md

 ## What is software peer review?

-Software peer review refers a peer-review process that focuses on open source software code, documentation and infrastructure.
+Software peer review refers to a peer-review process that focuses on open source software code, documentation and infrastructure.
 In pyOpenSci this review includes:

 * Code quality,
 * Documentation quality,